 Regardless of the way sales were conducted in the past, any business looking to scale its revenues via a sales team should think carefully about the most appropriate sales process to deliver for the future.

-Identifying the steps in the sale (Qualification, Discovery, Solution Definition, Proposal etc.) most likely to lead to a conversion and the activities required at each stage, are key to building a robust, scaleable sales process that any competent sales person can follow.
+Identifying the steps in the sale (Qualification, Discovery, Solution Definition, Proposal etc.) most likely to lead to a conversion and the activities required at each stage, are key to building a robust, scalable sales process that any competent sales person can follow.
 In doing this it is important to remember that you are designing the most effective sales process, not necessarily the most efficient.

 As an example, in many businesses, once a proposal has been produced, it is e-mailed to the prospect for their review and then the long process of ‘chasing down a response’ begins.
 This is efficient in terms of the sales person’s time (assuming the many phone calls/e-mails to the prospect from this point on are short!) but hands control to the other party at a crucial point in the sale – hence the lack of response.